hexabethimal/SafeSpace/README.md

 ## Planned Features & Bug Fixes
 - Browsing History to be added
+- Default shortcut icons folder not loading by default in file explorer
 - Error upon waking computer from sleep

 ## Bug Reporting